vtexdocs/help-center-content/docs/tutorials/en/how-to-know-which-javascript-file-is-being-applied-to-a-page.md

 ---
-title: How to know which JavaScript file is being applied to a page?
+title: 'How to know which JavaScript file is being applied to a page?'
 id: frequentlyAskedQuestions_6132
 status: PUBLISHED
 createdAt: 2019-01-24T20:46:02.714Z